KPCOFGS/BetBuddy/README.md

 # Sports Bets

-Sports Bets is a project that is aimed for better bet on sports
+Sports Bets is a project that is aimed for better bets on sports

 ## Data Source